In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Additional Datasets: IHDP and ACIC2016

 \paragraph{Comparing selector performance.} We report relative performance of selectors in Table \ref{tab:sel}.
-Relative selector performance on IHDP is largely as expected, except that pseudo R and DR learner perform worse than expected on the modified setting.
+Relative selector performance on IHDP is largely as expected, except that pseudo R- and DR-criterion perform worse than expected on the modified setting, while the plug-in criteria perform better.
 It is difficult to pinpoint an origin for this, because the IHDP dataset also has i) a much larger control than treated population, ii) limited overlap and iii) very small sample size.
 Results on the ACIC datasets are also mixed; here we observe improvements over factual selection mainly for the smallest datasets and when CATE is simple (setting 2).
-Note that this may partially be due to the fact that \textit{no} method is able to fit the DGP particularly well with high heterogeneity, seeing as oracle selector performance is only marginally better than factual selection in settings 26 and 7.
+It is possible that this is partially due to the fact that \textit{no} method is able to fit the DGP particularly well with high heterogeneity, seeing as oracle selector performance is only marginally better than factual selection in settings 26 and 7.
 Note that these ACIC simulations also have limited overlap and imbalances between treatment and control group.
 We hope that this discussion highlights why we deemed it necessary to construct our own DGPs: Because all these forces are deeply entangled in existing datasets, it is extremely difficult to use them to disambiguate the effects of different factors on performance.